scylladb/scylla-monitoring/docs/source/monitoring_stack.rst

    Avoid running the container as root.

-To avoid running docker as root, you should add the user you are going to use for Scylla Monitor to the Docker group.
+To avoid running docker as root, you should add the user you are going to use for Scylla Monitoring Stack to the Docker group.

 1. Create the Docker group.